 On the other hand, there’s a drawback in the support system of Shopify.
 You cannot speak directly to technical support when you need help with coding or other technical stuff.

 I was pretty disappointed at this as we wanted some help coding for the home page.
-But the good news is there is a Shopify community where you can join the discussions and groups to clear out your queries.
+But the good news is that there is a Shopify community where you can join the discussions and groups to clear out your queries.

-How to Get Started With Shopify?
+How To Get Started With Shopify?

 - Create a Shopify store with the help of a free trial